128technology/docs/docs/intro_installation_quickstart_byol_conductor_aws.md

 | artifactory-password | Password portion of the artifactory credentials. |
 | node-name | The name of the node being provisioned.
 For a standalone conductor, this is `node0`. |

-Additional Conductor configuration options can be found in [initialize your device - Advanced Workflows.] (initialize_u-iso_other.md)
+Additional Conductor configuration options can be found in [initialize your device - Advanced Workflows.](initialize_u-iso_adv_workflow.md#initialize-a-conductor)

 ### Manual Onboarding
 If a user does not supply the onboarding configuration before launching the instance, the onboarding steps can be manually executed.